ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 We initially implement new features on separate branches in the Mbed OS repository.
 Mbed OS maintainers or tech leads may create the new branches by following the naming convention: "feature-" prefix.

-Each
-Each feature has a tech lead.
+Each feature has a Mbed OS technical lead.
 This person is responsible for:

 - Rebasing often to track master development.
-- Reviewing any addition to the feature branch (approval required by the feature tech lead or another assigned person).
+- Reviewing any addition to the feature branch.
+- Approving all feature change pull requests.

 #### Major update